opendatacube/datacube-stats/README.rst

 Filter product
 ~~~~~~~~~~~~~~

-To filter out sources that correspond to any derive products.
+To filter out sources that correspond to any derived products.
 It currently supports two methods
 to filter out list of dates.
-Filtering along hydrological months, can be used by passing
+Filtering in hydrological months ('by_hydrological_months'), can be
-'by_hydrological_months' or by_tide_height through method parameter:
+used to filter months from July to November for the year after the dry or wet years collected from
+the polygon.
+Specific month range can also be specified.
+Second method of filtering is 'by_tide_height',
+which uses OTPS model to get tide_height:

 .. code-block:: yaml